IamjustNick/IamjustNick/README.md

-- 👋 Hi, I am Nicolas
+Hi, I am Nicolas
-- 👀 I’m interested in data science, audio development and psychology
+- I’m interested in data science, audio programming and research in psychology.
-- 🌱 I’m currently working with Python and SQL and learning C++
+- I’m currently working with Python and SQL and learning C++
-- 💞️ I’m looking to collaborate on audio development and data science projects
+- I’m looking to collaborate on audio development and data science projects

 <!---